Pontoon Boat Camping: A Complete Guide

 Campfires

-There’s a strong possibility you’ll have access to a fire pit if you’ve reserved a campsite (rather than just stopping on a deserted island).
+You may have access to a fire pit if you’ve reserved a campsite (rather than just stopping on a deserted island).
 Bring dry wood (nothing too recently cut), firestarters, and a lighter if you have a fire pit.

 Cabin Heaters